ammaraziz/assignClades/README.md

 	batchName_clades.txt        complete clade provenance
 	batchName_results.txt       current clade and vaccine result

-Clade defintions are stored in /config/{lineage}.tsv.
+Clade defintions are stored in `config/{lineage}.tsv`.

-Special thanks to the nextstrain crew for their amazing work on influenza.
+Special thanks to the `nextstrain` crew for their amazing work on influenza, and making everything open source and freely available.